 You can request this yourself by logging into ‘My Finances’, selecting the link at the bottom of the page ‘Email my Fee Statement/Tax invoice’.
 This will automatically be emailed to your JCU email inbox.

 As a JCU Brisbane student, you must pay the Student Services and Amenities Fee (SSA Fee).
-The income from the SSA Fee is used to improve services and facilities on and off campus.
+The income from the SSA Fee is used to improve services and facilities on and off-campus.
 The SSA Fee is helping to build a better university experience for you.
-In October 2011, the Australian Parliament passed legislation allowing universities to charge a student services and amenities fee up to a maximum annual amount (in 2017 this is $294).
+In October 2011, the Australian Parliament passed legislation allowing universities to charge a student services and amenities fee up to a maximum annual amount.
 JCU introduced the SSA fee from 1 January 2012.

 JCU Brisbane does not charge a student when payment is received from an international bank.
 Your bank may however charge you a fee when making this transfer.
 Please ask your bank if there will be any transfer charges as this may leave you with an outstanding balance on ‘My Finances’.

 JCU Brisbane offers an Academic Excellence Scholarship, a JCU Brisbane Scholarship and an ASEAN Scholarship to eligible students.
 More information about these programs can be found in this link: https://www.jcub.edu.au/future-students/scholarships/